Table of contents

-The year-end stretch is certainly the most wonderful time of the year if you’re fundraising for a nonprofit or other worthy cause.
-The numbers speak for themselves:
+November and December really are the most wonderful time of the year if you’re fundraising for a nonprofit or other worthy cause.
+Let’s look at the numbers:

 What’s behind this trend?
-First, the holiday season is infused with the spirit of generosity and gratitude, whether it’s sharing a Thanksgiving meal, buying a gift for a family member, or donating to a toy drive.
+For one, the holiday season is infused with the spirit of generosity and gratitude, whether it’s sharing a Thanksgiving meal, buying a gift for a family member, or donating to a toy drive.

 7 tips to build a better year-end giving campaign

-You can’t know where you’re going if you don’t know where you’ve been!
-Evaluate your past fundraising campaigns for the last year (or more) so you can understand which methods to keep and which to leave behind.
-You’ll need to have your key metrics handy.
-Answer the following questions:
+Evaluate your fundraising campaigns from the last year (or more), so you can understand which methods to keep and which to leave behind.
+Have your key metrics handy and ask yourself the following questions:

 - What was the average cost per donor?

 - Which of your donor segments gave the most?